 Habitat diversity within the proposal area is focused around the watercourses with boundary tree lines adding a degree of habitat diversity, with a variety being present.
 Neighbouring land cover is of a similar style with improved pasture & rough grazing to the north & west with a combination of rough grazing and forestry to the east.

-Directly south lies initially the main west coast railway line leading into an area of mixed woodland that creates a buffer from the railway line.
+Directly south lies initially farmland leading to the main west coast railway line.
 This then changes to residential housing, infrastructure and finally to the banks of the Gareloch.